Home

 February 2012 - Still not had our first trip out yet but the driveway hump has been reduced in height by a couple of inches and we are raring to go.
 RS have got most of the corrective actions in hand and we are awaiting a date to visit the factory.
 With the bad weather, we are in no hurry to make the trip.
 However, I did take the motorhome to the local weighbridge and had the front and rear axles and gross weight checked.
 I had no water, fresh food or clothing on board and was minus my passenger otherwise the vehicle was in travel trim and there was still 1200Kgms of payload available.
 I don’t think I have any worries about overloading!
 This time I got back onto the drive without grazing the underside and I breathed a sigh of relief.

 The motorhome was returned to the factory for three days at the end of February.
 The additional curtains, blind, rear view mirror and an additional two blown air radiators were fitted.
-An access hatch was created to the boiler drain and I also had an addition Fiamma door lock added to make the accommodation door more secure.
+An access hatch was created to the boiler drain and I also had an extra Fiamma door lock added to make the accommodation door more secure.
 All work was done neatly, without question and free of charge.
-On the return drive home, the rear view mirror proved to offer good visibility and with the addition of the fresnel lens my tow car was clearly visible.
+On the return drive home, the rear view mirror proved to offer good visibility and with the addition of the Fresnel lens my tow car was clearly visible.
 A rear view camera will probably not be necessary.

 Cost of ownership